Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 Combat will persist for a number of rounds until one side concedes or parishes.
 In every round of combat, each character will take their turn in the order of initiative.
+Players may also delay their turn to later in the initiative order.

 > Each round of combat is roughly equivalent to 6 seconds of world time.